Project-OMOTES/omotes-system/README.md

 Set the environment variable `WORKFLOW_SETTINGS_FILE` to the file to be used by the orchestrator, which will pass the workflows definitions to the sdk.

+#### Update workflow configuration

+To update the workflow configuration of a running omotes-system:

+1. Update the `WORKFLOW_SETTINGS_FILE` in the `.env` file
+2. Run `./scripts/start.sh`

+This will restart the orchestrator with the updated workflow configuration, which the orchestrator will pass through to the sdk's (omotes-rest).

 #### Gurobi license

 When using the `grow_worker_gurobi` a gurobi WLS license should be available under `gurobi/gurobi.lic`.
 This `gurobi/`